WHY IS DESIGN & TECHNOLOGY SO IMPORTANT?

 This GCSE is designed to encourage candidates to be able to design and make products with creativity and originality, using a range of materials and techniques.
 Students are encouraged to actively engage in the processes of design and technology to develop as effective and independent learners.
 Students will continue to develop a wide range of practical skills within Year10 in preparation for their Controlled Assessment.
 A high percentage of the work is taught through practical experiences and small projects, which develop your level of technical skills and materials knowledge.
 Core to the course content is knowledge of a variety of materials; including Paper and Board, other materials areas also taught include; Woods, Plastics, Metals and Electronic Components.

-In Year 11 this will consist of a single design and make activity selected from a range of exam board set tasks.
+In Year 11 this will consist of a single design and make activity selected from three exam board set tasks that are changed annually by the exam board.
 Students will be expected to submit a practical outcome as well as a design folio.
 Possible products that could fulfil the design brief include; Mood lighting, Furniture, Packaging and Interactive Point of Sale, Jewellery, Cosmetics display, Small storage solutions, Interior design, Docking stations and Interactive games.

 The course consists of two units:

-Unit 1 (40%) is a written paper where students will gain a working knowledge of the following topics: materials and components, design and market Influences, social, cultural, moral, environmental, sustainability and economic issues associated with design, health and safety issues, processes and manufacture.
+Unit 1 (50%) is a written paper where students will gain a working knowledge of the following topics: materials and components, manufacturing, mechanisms, forces, design and market Influences, social, cultural, moral, environmental, sustainability and economic issues associated with design, health and safety issues, processes and manufacture.

 SMSC IN DESIGN AND TECHNOLOGY

-Students’ Social Moral Spiritual & Cultural is developed in Design & Technology in a number of ways.
+We believe that a student’s Social Moral Spiritual & Cultural is developed in Design & Technology in a number of ways.
 We believe in educating our students to think about the impact of their designing and making on the environment and people.
 Sustainability and the clear understanding of how this is applied to designing new products are paramount if we are to protect the world’s natural resources.
 Students are also expected to grow and develop a sense of social responsibility, mutual respect and care for each other through our teaching of behaviour self-regulation.
-We expect students to influence the behaviour of others around them by encouraging a confidence to challenge each other when standards fall below our collective expectations
+We expect students to influence the behaviour of others around them by encouraging a confidence to challenge each other when standards fall below our collective expectations.

 SPIRITUAL DEVELOPMENT IN DESIGN AND TECHNOLOGY